dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

                   name                       parameters    result
    asr.tutorial:energy element=Ag,crystal_structure=fcc -0.000367

-We can get detialed information about the record with:
+The full contents of the record can be shown with

 .. code-block:: console